 Inter-Island Explorer Tour

-FULLY GUIDED & HOSTED SKI & SNOWBOARD TOUR
+FULLY GUIDED & HOSTED RESORT & SIDE-COUNTRY POWDER TOUR

-THIS IS IT THE BIG ONE, AFTER YEARS OF PLANNING AND FINDING THE BEST AREAS AND SNOW JAPAN HAS TO OFFER WE CAN NOW BRING YOU A TOUR OF EPIC PROPORTIONS.
-LINKING CENTRAL HOKKAIDO TO THE MAIN ISLAND SNOW MECCA THAT IS TOHOKU, THIS TOUR IS DESIGNED FOR THOSE THAT WANT A TRUE ADVENTURE.
+A TOUR OF EPIC PROPORTIONS.
+LINKING CENTRAL HOKKAIDO AND OTARU TO THE MAIN ISLAND SNOW MECCA THAT IS TOHOKU, THIS TOUR IS DESIGNED FOR THOSE THAT WANT A TRUE ADVENTURE.

-This 13 night adventure will see you spend 5 nights in Furano at the beautiful Rising Sun B&B. With 4-5 days on snow you’ll have opportunity of skiing or riding on Hokkaido’s highest peak Asahidake as well as exploring the backcountry of Furano, Kamui, Tomamu, Sahoro and Pippu.
+This 13-night adventure will see you spend 5 nights in Furano at the comfy North Country Inn.
+With 4-5 days on snow, you’ll have the opportunity of skiing or riding on Hokkaido’s highest peak Asahidake as well as exploring the slack-country of Furano, Kamui, Tomamu, Sahoro and Pippu.

 This is the ultimate Japan Ski Tour – Powder, Cultural & Adventure all in one!

 This untapped region is renowned for a mix of the new and old world and loads of untracked powder!
-Your first 2 nights will be on mountain at Hakkoda in a beautiful onsen hotel.
+Your first 2 nights just below the epic Hakkoda mountain in a lovely onsen hotel.
 Know for his snow monsters and expansive backcountry Hakkoda is a once in a lifetime ski experience.

 You’ll then transfer for your last 4 nights in the lively city of Morioka.
-Each day you’ll head out to any of the 5 resorts in the region, Appi, Shizukuishi, Hachimantai, Tazawako and Getto Kogen.
+Each day you’ll head out to any of the 5 resorts in the region, Appi, Shizukuishi, Hachimantai, Tazawako, Getto Kogen and a couple that are a bit more hard.
 At night your guides will take you out for delicious local food and the vibrant nightlife of Morioka.

 Our team of guides in both Hokkaido and Tohoku have lived and breathed these areas over the years exploring what they have to offer in anticipation of this epic inter-island tour.
 This road trip is one for the books and will offer everything a powder hunter will want out of a trip to Japan.